ethereum/ethereum-org-website/src/content/developers/docs/web2-vs-web3/index.md

 - UX – interacting with web3 applications can require extra steps, software, and education.
 This can be a hurdle to adoption.
 - Accessibility – the lack of integration in modern web browsers makes web3 less accessible to most users.
 - Cost – most successful dapps put very small portions of their code on the blockchain as it's expensive.
+- Security - the vulnerabilities in smart contracts can be misused for illegal activities.

 ## Centralization vs decentralization {#centralization-vs-decentralization}